snowplow-archive/snowplow.github.com/_posts/2016-03-16-introduction-to-event-data-modeling.md

 <h2 id="working-with-modeled-data">5.
 Working with modeled data </h2>

 Hopefully it should be clear from the above that modeled data is much easier to work with than immutable / atomic data.
-The hard work of unpicking the sequence of events and applying business logic and using that to perform complex aggregations over the event-level data has already been done, delivering a data set that is easy to work with..
+The hard work of unpicking the sequence of events and applying business logic and using that to perform complex aggregations over the event-level data has already been done, delivering a data set that is easy to work with.
 To use the modeled data for analysis, only simple types of aggregation over our higher level entities (macro events, workflows, sessions and users) is required.

 It is worth noting that for most analyses we are not working with just one modeled data set: we typically join two or more together.
 It is, for example, very common to join our user table with any of the other tables, to slice some metric that we're examining by user type.